 Rank Label of the claims Legal basis Comments 5.
 Senior Non-Preferred claims 180a (2) of the Bankruptcy Act Claims resulting from debt instruments that cumulatively meet following conditions: (a) the original contractual maturity of the debt instruments is of at least one year; (b) the debt instruments contain no embedded derivatives and are not derivatives themselves; (c) the relevant contractual documentation and, where applicable, the prospectus related to the issuance explicitly refer to the lower ranking under Art.
 180a (2) of the Bankruptcy Act.
-6. Ordinary claims (including related party claims) Articles 95 (1) and 94 of the Bankruptcy Act Article 176 (6) of the Bankruptcy Act Ordinary creditors are satisfied from the general bankruptcy estate.
+6. Ordinary claims Articles 95 (1) and 94 of the Bankruptcy Act Article 176 (6) of the Bankruptcy Act Ordinary creditors are satisfied from the general bankruptcy estate.
 Secured creditors, which were not completely satisfied from the separate bankruptcy estate are also satisfied from general bankruptcy estate.
-With effect from 28.12.2020 related party claims will be removed from the class of subordinated claims and will be satisfied pari passu within ordinary claims 7.
-Eligible deposits exceeding the coverage level and deposits that would be eligible deposits from natural persons, micro, small and medium-sized enterprises were they not made through branches located outside the EU of institutions established within the EU.
+7. Eligible deposits exceeding the coverage level and deposits that would be eligible deposits from natural persons, micro, small and medium-sized enterprises were they not made through branches located outside the EU of institutions established within the EU.
 Article 180a (1) (b) of the Bankruptcy Act The part of eligible deposits (from natural persons and micro, small and medium-sized enterprises) which exceeds the coverage level (in general - 100.000 EUR).
 8. Claims from covered deposits Article 180a (1) (a) of the Bankruptcy Claims of a DGS following its subrogation in the rights and obligations of covered depositors.
 9. Claims against the bankruptcy estate Article 87 (2) and (4) of the Bankruptcy Act Claims against general bankruptcy estate (e.g. costs of converting bankruptcy estate into money, administrator's remuneration etc.) shall be settled by the administrator on a continuous basis during insolvency proceeding.
-10. Secured claims Article 94 of the Bankruptcy Act Secured creditors are satisfied from the separate bankruptcy estate.

-Rar nk Label of the claims Legal basis Comments 11.
-Claims against the separate bankruptcy estate Articles 87 (5), (6) and 94 of the Bankruptcy Act Claims against separate bankruptcy estate (e.g. costs of converting bankruptcy estate into money, administrator's remuneration etc.) shall be settled by the administrator on a continuous basis during insolvency proceeding.
+Rank Label of the claims Legal basis Comments 10.
+Secured claims Article 94 of the Bankruptcy Act Secured creditors are satisfied from the separate bankruptcy estate.
+11. Claims against the separate bankruptcy estate Articles 87 (5), (6) and 94 of the Bankruptcy Act Claims against separate bankruptcy estate (e.g. costs of converting bankruptcy estate into money, administrator's remuneration etc.) shall be settled by the administrator on a continuous basis during insolvency proceeding.